ShreyasRaman7/Pre-Work/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Making the gif was ironically the tough part.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2021] [Shreyas Raman]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.